 Abyss Scuba Diving

-Will Your Scuba Certification Be Recognized?
+Will Your Scuba Certification Be Recognised?

-PADI recognises Scuba Training certification organisations that are current members in good standing of the WRSTC, and whose diver training programs comply with the International Organization for Standardization (ISO 9000) standards for Recreational Diving Services.
+PADI recognises Scuba Training certification organisations that are current members in good standing of the WRSTC and whose diver training programs comply with the International Organization for Standardization (ISO 9000) standards for Recreational Diving Services.